 - Contact details

 So far, you’ve covered all the ideas.
-Now you need to get into the nitty gritty.
+Now you need to talk about practicalities.
 Tell your potential investors what the physical requirements of the film are.

 How much is it going to cost (in US$)?
 How long will it take to shoot (in weeks)?
 Where will you shoot (provide location info and options)?
 When are you aiming to release (year)?

 This will give your investors a realistic idea of the scale of the project and what their contribution could look like.